 Governance, risk, and compliance, or GRC, means an organization’s comprehensive risk management approach to align its IT and business goals.
+Understanding the GRC meaning is crucial for businesses aiming to establish effective governance, manage risks, and ensure compliance within their operations.
 In the first scholarly research published in 2007, GRC is formally defined as “the integrated collection of capabilities that enable an organization to reliably achieve objectives, address uncertainty, and act with integrity.”

 The GRC means governance, risk management, and compliance.
 This approach is a combination of

 Governance: Governance is the sum of procedures established and implemented by the top management, or the board of directors, demonstrated in the organization’s structure and management to achieve its business objectives.